-In an attempt to derail the capitalist machine, I've decided to spend a few months of my life applying for jobs in fast food restaurants and then attempting to lose them as quickly as possible by adopting an entirely absurd and unreasonable attitude in the workplace.
-I felt there was no better place to begin this odyssey of juvenile kicks and low-level civil disobedience than at junk food mothership McDonald's, so I went in, armed with an arsenal of annoying tics, lies about previous McWork experience and my new burger "The McNificent".
+In an attempt to derail the capitalist machine, I've decided to spend a few months of my life applying for jobs in fast food restaurants and then attempting to lose them as quickly as possible.
+I felt there was no better place to begin my campaign of pointless, annoying terror than at junk food mothership McDonald's, so in I went, armed with an arsenal of annoying tics, lies about previous McDonald's experience in Southeast Asia and my new burger, "The McNificent".

 On the day of my first shift, I was greeted at the front counter by a young Czech lady.
-She hadn't been in the country long, but seemed kind enough, and let me know she was there to answer any questions I might have.
-"You are Kyle?," she said.
-"I certainly am," I replied, offering my hand and a smile.
+She seemed kind enough, and let me know she was there to answer any questions I might have.
+"You are Kyle?" she said.
+"I certainly am," I replied, smiling.
 "You have worked in the McDonald's before a long time?" she asked.
 "Since before I can even remember," I said.
 She showed me down to the staff room and told me to come up once I'd changed into my uniform.

 As soon as I was up on the floor I was introduced to the shift supervisor and the assistant manager.
-I could tell immediately that they were two people who took their jobs far too seriously.
-I mentioned how good it felt to be back in a McDonald's outfit again before walking off and telling them: "Right, I'm going to jump on one of these tills and refamiliarise myself with it."
+I could tell immediately that they took their jobs very seriously.
+I mentioned how good it felt to be back in a McDonald's outfit again before walking off and telling them: "Right, I'm going to jump on one of these tills and refamiliarise myself."

 "You remember how they work, don't you?" the supervisor called after me.
 "Yeah, yeah, yeah," I shouted back over my shoulder.

 I'd never seen one of these tills before but I thought could probably figure it out.
 I looked up at the line of hungry faces.
 "Who's next?"
-I yelled, making eye contact with the guy at the front of the line.
-In reality I'm a 24-year-old English guy who lives in Brighton, but for the purposes of this exercise I decided to talk in a horrifically whiny, American screech to all of the customers, but in my normal voice to the staff, making it clear to everyone within earshot that I was only putting on the accent when taking orders.
+I yelled.
+In reality, I'm a 24-year-old English guy who lives in Brighton, and while I spoke to the staff in my normal voice, for the purposes of this exercise I decided to address all of the customers in a horrifically whiny, American screech, hopefully making it clear to everyone within earshot that I was only putting on the accent when taking orders.

 "Hey welcome to McDonald's, what kind of burgers can I get you here today?"
 I said, in possibly the most unbearable voice I had ever heard.
 The man looked at me and hesitated for a moment, before ordering a large quarter pounder meal with a strawberry milkshake.

 "Alright, let's see here..."
 I said, looking down at the till.
-Although I had done some research into the way the company operates, I really didn't have a clue what I was doing, and it must have shown in my face.
+Although I had done some research into the way the company operates, I really didn't have a clue what I was doing.
 My Czech helper came to the rescue, though.
 I asked her in my normal voice how to swap soft drinks for shakes.
-After she'd sorted the order for me I looked back up at the man and screeched: "That'll be £4.49 please, thaaaaaaanks," at him in American.
-I was amusing myself by seeing how long I could make the word 'thanks' last with every customer.
+After she'd sorted the order for me I looked back up at the man and screeched: "That'll be £4.49 please, thaaaaaaanks," at him, in American.
+I was amusing myself by seeing how long I could make the word "thanks" last with every customer.
 I'd randomly elongate other words, too.

-"Hey welcome to McDoooonaaaaaalds, what kind of burgers can I get you heeere todaaaay?"
-I asked the next walking wallet as he peered up at the board of microwaved dreams.
-I served a couple more people before the shift supervisor called me over to him.
-He was a youngish, dark-haired man who spoke in an impressively low monotone that possessed almost no expression whatsoever.
+"Hey welcome to McDoooonaaaaaald's, what kind of burgers can I get you heeere todaaaay?"
+I asked the next guy as he peered up at the menu board.
+I served a couple more people before the shift supervisor beckoned me over.
+He was a young dark-haired man who spoke in an impressively low monotone.
+Unlike mine, his voice possessed almost no expression whatsoever.

 "When a customer approaches the counter, just say 'Hello, how are you?' in a normal voice, please.
 The sentence you keep greeting people with is not what we're looking for."
 We stood in silence looking at each other for a second as the assistant manager poured some chips into a carton just next to us.

 "Listen," I said.
 "There was some very important market research done on this last year.
-Scientists discovered that because McDonald's is an American company, 95% of people subconsciously feel more comfortable when the staff are American too."
+Scientists discovered that because McDonald's is an American company, 95 percent of people subconsciously feel more comfortable when the staff are American too."

 At this point the assistant manager chose to butt in.
 She was a stern, 30-year-old blonde who looked like she'd spent years cracking away at life with a riding crop.

 "You might have done that in the Philippines," she snapped, "but here in the UK we just say 'Hello, how are you?', OK?"
-With the years of experience I had under my belt working the tills in Manila, I wasn't about to be told what to do by anyone.
+With the years of experience I had under my belt working the tills in Manila, I wasn't about to let anyone tell me what to do.

 "If you change it even slightly, it becomes useless."

-"OK now you listen to me," I said in a composed and authoritative manner.
+"Okay, now you listen to me," I said.
+I thought I sounded composed and authoritative.
 "You might not have done your homework but I have, and I'm not going to let business slip away because of your lack of knowledge.
 Greeting people exactly as I do is inconceivably important."

 I got back to work.

-This is an inappropriate request to make of any human being, especially when all you're really asking them to do is to top up some fat capitalist guy's bank account faster.
-So I let out a bellowing "C'MON GUYS" of my own from my till.
+This is an inappropriate request to make of any human being.
+So I let out a bellowing "C'MON GUYS!" of my own from my till.
 She approached me, and asked if I'd counted the float before emptying the change bags into the register.

 "Don't trust anyone," she growled, in an manner that was almost threatening.